Tenstorrent Wormhole Series Part 4: A touch of Ethernet

 (1, 1) -> error 0x80000008

-At this point we could use a routing_cmd_t to send new RISC-V code to the E tiles on the 2nd ASIC and have that code implement a communication protocol of our choosing rather than relying on the base firmware, but this blog post is long enough already, so it'll have to wait for another time.
+to send new RISC-V code to the E tiles on the 2nd ASIC and have that code implement a communication protocol of our choosing rather than relying on the base firmware, but this blog post is long enough already, so it'll have to wait for another time.
 The complete code for this post consists of 201 lines, though half of that is unchanged from part 2.
-That wraps up part 4; more parts to follow once I write them.
+That wraps up part 4; if you're reading along, then part 5 is next.